 The lockdown has meant I've had more time for my long-neglected, extremely unskilled love of birdwatching.
 My makeshift desk looks out on my tiny east-end Toronto backyard, where I’ve seen black-throated blue warblers, hermit thrushes, rose-breasted grosbeaks, ruby-crowned kinglets, and many other avian friends.
 (And, dear neighbours—I swear, the binoculars are for the birds.)

 And I’m not the only one: anecdotally, there’s been a surge of interest in birdwatching.
 I’m not surprised, and I can’t recommend birding enough—it’s a great way to get outside and close to nature, and the closest my racing brain gets to mindfulness.

 Plus, spring is an excellent time to start birdwatching.
 According to Emily Rondel, the president of the Toronto Ornithological Club, spring migration is "prime time" for birds in Canada—when you can see the highest diversity of species.
 Birds are decked out in their breeding plumages, looking their best—and singing their brains out.

 So, if you’d like to take up birdwatching, or get better at it, Rondel gave me some tips.

 “People often think they need to go to pristine places to see birds, or, say, go to Point Pelee, which is kind of the mecca of birding in Ontario.
 But they can see almost as many birds just by staying close to home.
 For example, your backyard would have a surprising diversity of bird species.
-And even if you don’t have a yard or you live in an urban centre, just taking a walk around your block can yield a lot more sightings than people think.
+And even if you don't have a yard or you live in an urban centre, just taking a walk around your block can yield a lot more sightings than people think.
 Start by looking for movement, in places like the canopies of trees.
 I think a lot of people don't realize how small [some] birds are, so calibrating your brain and your eyes to look up high and for small movements.
 Birding by ear, [or] is also a great place to start.”